Using Zoom Interop for Microsoft Teams in Zoom Rooms

-- If it appears as though the Zoom Room attempts to Join the Teams meeting but fails, there may be firewall or other network security issues interfering with the connection to the Teams cloud server.
+If it appears as though the Zoom Room attempts to Join the Teams meeting but fails, there may be firewall or other network security issues interfering with the connection to the Teams cloud server.
 Please check that your firewall implements the Microsoft Teams firewall requirements.
 Include the Office 365 URLs and IP address ranges, particularly the ranges for Skype for Business Online and Microsoft Teams, and Microsoft 365 Common and Office Online.

 - The Microsoft Teams meeting host must permit guest access for Meetings.
 This setting may be checked and, if necessary, changed by an administrator of the meeting host’s Microsoft Teams services.
 Please check here for more information on Microsoft Teams guest access.

-- The Microsoft Teams meeting host may have configured the meeting to require that guests, such as a Zoom Room using Direct Guest Join, be admitted from the Microsoft Teams meeting lobby.
+- The Microsoft Teams meeting host may have configured the meeting to require that guests, such as a Zoom Room using Zoom Interop, be admitted from the Microsoft Teams meeting lobby.
 If this is the case, the host or possibly another authenticated user must admit the Zoom Room to the Microsoft Teams meeting.
 Please check here for more information on Microsoft Teams and automatic admission to meetings.

 If you have joined the Microsoft Teams meeting

 - If you are using a Zoom Room with Zoom Rooms for Touch capability to join the Microsoft Teams meeting, Zoom recommends controlling the meeting experience (e.g. volume, mute, etc) from a Zoom Rooms Controller.
 Though the touch UI will allow manipulation of the Microsoft Teams meeting controls on the Zoom Rooms display, use of the touch UI is not supported for this function.